- bbc.co.uk – © copyright 2015 BBC2 Behind the scenes, filming at Charleston.

-Lewes District covers the following areas: LEWES TOWN, SEAFORD, PEACEHAVEN, NEWHAVEN, FALMER, DITCHING, PLUMPTON, FIRLE & GLYNE.
+Lewes District covers the following areas: LEWES TOWN, SEAFORD, PEACEHAVEN, NEWHAVEN, FALMER, DITCHING, PLUMPTON, FIRLE & GLYNDE.

 OUR FILMING CODE OF PRACTICE

-If you are interested in using any of the locations in the Lewes District for filming, please download, complete the application form below.
+If you are interested in using any of the locations in the Lewes District for filming, please do not hesitate to get in touch.
 Our team hold extensive local knowledge and will be happy to assist you with any queries you may have.
+For filming Enquiries VISIT

 Before you complete your application form, you can download and read our Filming code of practice here – Filming Code of Practice_WEBEMAIL

 To complete the filming application, simply click below: